Building a Condominium Building

 What are the construction costs of building a condo?
 Project build cost Toronto.In the ever-growing real estate industry, you are probably wondering how big the developer's slice of the pie is.
 You may be in for a shock here, as the developer’s profit margin can be as low as just 12 percent.
 The average figure is between 12-20 percent, once all costs have been taken into consideration.
 Given the recent upwards trajectory in the Toronto property market, that figure may come as a surprise.

-When you add in a high building spec, plus all the luxury amenities included in the building – it’s clear to see that there is a lot less profit available for developers than it otherwise appeared.
-Construction costs don’t come cheap after all.
+When you add in a high building spec, plus all the luxury amenities included in the building - it's clear to see that there is a lot less profit available for developers than it otherwise appeared.
+Construction costs don't come cheap, after all.

 Remember, this is before any hiccups within the build itself or project delays have been taken into consideration!